arsy786/spring-boot-microservices-2/README.md

 - Can reduce the size of docker image using layers
 - Can do without dockerfile using Jib
 - Once images are on dockerhub, use command docker compose
-- Must ocnfigure all the docker containers for each service/image in the Microservice application
+- Must configure all the docker containers for each service/image in the Microservice application
-- Mongo, KeyCloak, Zookeper & Kafka, KeyCloak & MySQL, Zipkin, Eureka Server, all SB apps need docker-compose configs
+- Mongo, KeyCloak, Zookeeper & Kafka, KeyCloak & MySQL, Zipkin, Eureka Server, all SB apps need docker-compose configs
 - application-docker.properties
 - need to renew client secret from KeyCloack everytime docker container restarted.